It's a Sign!

 Red and White markers

 These paths are longer than 50 km and connect points that are a great distance apart.
-They stretch across beauty spots, areas, regions, or countries that are far away from one another.
+They stretch across beauty spots, areas, regions, or countries far from one another.
 These trails are generally divided into stages.

 Yellow and White markers